What if my utility bills are in my former boyfriend's or husband's name?

 - There is a seriously ill person living in your house.

 Domestic violence counts as a personal emergency, because you may need to call police, doctors, friends or family, or social service agencies for safety reasons.
-To get the protection based on personal emergency, you need to write a letter to the phone company explaining the emergency and then fax or mail it to them.

 - Say that there is an agreement with the Department of Telecommunications and Cable called DPU # 18448 which says you have the right to keep your phone on for thirty days in the case of a personal emergency.